Best Video Downloader Software for PC Mac 2026

 What is the best free video downloader for PC in 2026?

-JDownloader 2 is the most capable free video downloader for PC in 2026, with 700+ supported sites and professional-grade queue management.
-For simpler needs without a learning curve, ClipGrab is the best free option.
+JDownloader 2 is the most capable free video downloader for PC in 2026, offering 700+ supported sites and professional-grade queue management.
+For simpler needs without a learning curve, ClipGrab is your best free option.
 Both are completely free with no premium upsells.
-Developers and power users should evaluate yt-dlp for maximum scripting capability.
+Developers and power users, however, should definitely evaluate yt-dlp for maximum scripting capability.

 Can video downloader software download 4K videos?

 Yes — 4K Video Downloader+ and yt-dlp both support 4K and even 8K downloads where the source video provides that resolution.
-Note that downloaded 4K files can be very large (10-30GB+ per hour of footage) and require substantial storage.
-VideoProc Converter AI also supports 4K downloads with the added benefit of hardware-accelerated conversion to smaller file sizes.
+Just a heads up: downloaded 4K files can be very large (10-30GB+ per hour of footage) and require substantial storage.
+VideoProc Converter AI also supports 4K downloads, with the added benefit of hardware-accelerated conversion to smaller file sizes.

 Is video downloader software safe to use?

 Reputable, established tools like those listed above are safe from a malware perspective.
 The main risk with video download software is inadvertently downloading malicious versions from unofficial sources.
-Always download from the official developer website.
-JDownloader 2 from jdownloader.org, 4K Video Downloader from 4kdownload.com, and yt-dlp from its official GitHub repository are all safe sources.
+You need to always download from the official developer website.
+For example, JDownloader 2 from jdownloader.org, 4K Video Downloader from 4kdownload.com, and yt-dlp from its official GitHub repository are all safe sources.

 Do video downloaders work on Mac with Apple Silicon (M1/M2/M3)?

 Yes.
-4K Video Downloader+ and VideoProc Converter AI both have native Apple Silicon builds.
-JDownloader 2 runs via Java (works but slower than native). yt-dlp has native ARM support via Homebrew.
-ClipGrab has a universal binary that runs on both Intel and Apple Silicon Macs.
+4K Video Downloader+ and VideoProc Converter AI both have native Apple Silicon builds, so they run great.
+JDownloader 2 runs via Java (it works, but it’s a bit slower than native apps). yt-dlp has native ARM support via Homebrew.
+ClipGrab, on the other hand, uses a universal binary that runs on both Intel and Apple Silicon Macs.

 Can I download videos for offline viewing on mobile?